datajerk/apple3rtr/README.txt

 3. Follow the prompts, e.g. /HOME/HELLO.F, /HOME/HELLO
 4. From System Utilities copy /BOS/FORTRAM/SYSTEM.LIBRARY to /HOME/HELLO.LIB
 5. From Pascal ///, X)ecute /HOME/HELLO

+#3:  Get "online" with Access /// HOW-TO:

+The MESS 0.153 Apple /// driver now inlcudes RS-232 support.
+To enable, append -rs232 null_modem -bitb <target> where <target> is a filename (for printer output, e.g. printer.txt) or a socket description (socket.host:port) for TCP- based bidirectional null-modem access, e.g. socket.127.0.0.1:2023.

+As with physical null-modem serial-to-serial communications it is necessary to match the baud (300, 600, 1200, 2400, 4800, 9600) and protocol (8-N-1 only
+available) on both ends.
+For the MESS end of the null-modem connection this can be accomplished via the Bitbanger Control menu in the UI Menu.
+The default is 9600, 8-N-1.
+For the Apple /// end, the settings my be available in the application (e.g. Access ///) or may require a change to the .RS232 driver configuration block via the System Configuration Program (SCP).
+See the "Apple
+/// Standard Device Drivers Manual" for more details.

+Examples:

++ /bin/bash access from Access ///:

+1. Install socat
+2. Type:

+    socat tcp-l:2023,reuseaddr,fork exec:/bin/bash,pty,setsid,setpgid,stderr,ctty &

+3. Append to MESS command line:

+    -rs232 null_modem -bitb socket.127.0.0.1:2023

++ Printer output:

+1. Append to MESS command line:

+    -rs232 null_modem -bitb printer.txt